Arithmetic Groups and the Lehmer Conjecture: A short history

 Let \(\alpha \in \overline{\Q}\) be an algebraic integer which is not an integer nor a root of unity, and let \(d \geq 2\) denote the degree of \(P_\alpha\).
 Then, the following lower bound for \(M(\alpha)\) is known:

 This was proved by Voutier \cite[Theorem]{Voutier1996}, improving the bound of Dobrowolski \cite[Theorem 1]{Dobrowolski1979} (who obtained a factor of \(1/1200\) instead of \(1/4\)).
-Another bound emphasizing the number of real roots due to Michel Laurent (1983) is given by Margulis \cite[p.
-322]{Margulis1991}\footnote{In a private communication, Michel Laurent informed us that this bound was not published and that Schinzel \cite{Schinzel1973} proved the sharp inequality \(\Mahler(\alpha)\geq \left(\tfrac{1+\sqrt{5}}{2}\right)^{d/2}\), for every \(\alpha\) which is a totally real algebraic integer of degree \(d\geq 2\) distinct from \(0,\pm 1\).}: if \(P\) is a non-cyclotomic polynomial of degree \(d\geq 2\) with \(r\) real roots, then
+Another bound due to Laurent\footnote{In a private communication, Michel Laurent informed us that this bound was not published and that Schinzel \cite{Schinzel1973} proved the sharp inequality \(\Mahler(\alpha)\geq \big(\tfrac{1+\sqrt{5}}{2}\big)^{d/2}\), for every \(\alpha\) which is a totally real algebraic integer of degree \(d\geq 2\).} (1983), emphasizing the number of real roots, is given by Margulis \cite[p.~322]{Margulis1991}: if \(P\) is a non-cyclotomic polynomial of degree \(d\geq 2\) with \(r\) real roots, then

 where \(c > 0\) is an absolute constant.

 Recall that a polynomial \(P \in \Z[X]\) is called \emph{palindromic} if

 Every palindromic polynomial \(P\) of odd degree is divisible by \(X+1\), hence irreducible palindromic polynomials of degree \(>1\) must have even degree.